The definition of "excessive noise" depends on the time of day and other circumstances.

 Deciding whether noise is excessive is up to the judgment of the Noise Control Officer.
 Noise Control Officers do not use decibel reading noise equipment for noise complaints.

-Before involving Council, the first option is to talk over the issue of complaint with the neighbour concerned.
+Before involving Council, the first option is to discuss the issue with the neighbour concerned.
 In many cases, the person making the noise may be unaware of the nuisance they are causing others.

-Properties with a number of Excessive Noise Direction notices issued will face monitoring by Council and further action may take place, such as warning letters , confiscation of equipment and an Abatement Notice.
+Properties with a number of Excessive Noise Direction notices issued will be monitored by Council and further action may take place, such as warning letters, confiscation of equipment and an Abatement Notice.

 An Abatement Notice is a formal legal document, served against the individuals in a house.
-Domestic properties against which there have been a succession of Excessive Noise Directions issued, amy as a consequence receive an Abatement Notice.
+Domestic properties which have received multiple Excessive Noise Directions may receive an Abatement Notice.

-For properties where an Abatement Notice is in force, if there is a further justified noise complaint, then the stereo (or other noisy equipment) in the house may be seized without the need for an Excessive Noise Direction to be issued.
+For properties where an Abatement Notice is in force, if there is a further justified noise complaint, then the stereo (or other noisy equipment) in the house may be seized without the need for an Excessive Noise Direction being issued.